KenyaChauche/subreddit-classification/README.md

 - Does the student address whether or not they are likely to be able to answer their problem statement with the provided data given what they've discovered during EDA?

 **Preprocessing and Modeling**
-- Are categorical variables one-hot encoded?
-- Is text vectorized and rooted?
+- Is text data successfully converted to a matrix representation?
+- Are methods such as stop words, stemming, and lemmatization explored?
 - Does the student properly split and/or sample the data for validation/training purposes?
-- Does the student utilize feature selection to remove noisy features?
 - Does the student test and evaluate a variety of models to identify a production algorithm (**AT MINIMUM:** KNN, LogReg and RandomForest)?
 - Does the student defend their choice of production model relevant to the data at hand and the problem?
 - Does the student explain how the model works and evaluate its performance successes/downfalls?